-Coordinator, Events and Programs, WCET
+Assistant Director, Events and Programs, WCET

 Before moving to beautiful Boulder, CO, Kim spent several years herding hospital executives at a hospital in West Virginia.
 She earned her bachelor’s degrees in international studies and Spanish from West Virginia University.
 In her spare time, Kim can be found cuddling her senior pugs and exploring Colorado’s abundant parks and hiking trails with her husband and toddler.
 Kim’s favorite character is Alexis Rose from the infamous television series Schitt’s Creek.

-Content Manager, Every Learner Everywhere
+Manager, Content Development and Special Projects, Every Learner Everywhere

 Senior Director, Membership and Programs, WCET